-This is part two of our blog about our trip to Russia – made in the spirit of friendship between people interested in orchards.
-See here for part one.
-‘The Kolomna festival of Apples and Literature’ about how Kath, Ken, Russell, Stephanie and I taught Russian children how to bob for apples and learned about how much the people of Kolomna cherish orchards and writers.
+This is part two of our blog about our trip to Russia in 2014 – made in the spirit of friendship between people interested in orchards.
+See here for part one to read about how Kath, Ken, Russell, Stephanie and I taught Russian children how to bob for apples and learned about how much the people of Kolomna cherish orchards and writers.

 Kolomna is a town that loves trees.
 In the twelfth century even building their Kremlin (a fortress, most historic cities have them) around the roots of the large trees rather than felling them.
 Kolomna made its money trading apples to Moscow, and the local monasteries and churches have orchards rather than gardens (though interestingly it seems that there is no specific word for orchard in Russian, who would refer to an ‘apple garden, or ‘cherry garden’).
 There were once 400 orchards in the town.
 A Syrian priest, a long time ago, described the apples as ‘White as camphor, yellow as gold, red as cornelian.’
 They were highly valued – Two priests managed to reconcile after an argument by the one giving 260 apples and a bough of an apple tree in exchange for two deer, a silver cup and a silver staff.
 I imagine that the bough was to let the other priest graft onto his trees so he could grow his own delicious apples.